 What Does “At The Very Center of Business” Mean for CBS Applicants?

 Columbia Business School Essay 2 asks you to watch a short video entitled, “The Center” and then use it to answer the question, “How will you take advantage of being ‘at the very center of business’?”
-The video and the essay question have enabled Columbia to regain its brand and market share.
+The video and the essay question are Columbia’s attempts to regain its brand and market share.

 Over the years, Columbia strayed from its core strength: its geographic location and the access that the school offers its students.
 As a reaction to New York’s financial industry shrinkage and then, a drop in applications, they began pitching teams, clusters, and close-knit communities.
 I’m sorry, but those words do not even begin to describe Columbia.